peterwwillis/palvella/DESIGN.md

 An action can be fully specified in configuration, or it can reference a library of actions.

+Actions inherit certain configuration from Jobs:
+ - `engine`: The engine to use for execution of the Action.

 ###### Plugins: Category: Action: Parameters
 Actions can take parameters: